Kasteli Airport: Background

+Planning

 It is planned that the new airport will be situated on the southwestern side of Kasteli Hellenic Air Force Base, from which the air force currently operates F-16 Fighting Falcon jet fighters.
 The idea was first proposed in 1986 by then-Prime Minister Andreas Papandreou.
 The project has officially entered the implementation phase, and tenders have been invited.
 The new airport was planned to become operational in 2014.
 The existing airport at Heraklion will be closed and an area of 278 ha there will be returned to local communities for a large urban regeneration plan.

 The creation of the new airport will require new road, water and sanitation works, as well as the transfer of settlements located within the proposed runway zone (Archangelos, Roussochoria).
-The construction of a 17 km road will connect the airport with Motorway 90 (A90) along the north coast of Crete, in the neighbourhood of Chersonissos.
+The construction of a 17 km road will connect the airport with the A90 motorway along the north coast of Crete, in the neighbourhood of Chersonissos.
 When finished, the distance from the city of Heraklion to the new airport will be approximately 40 km.
 Complaints have been filed for lack of a new road linking the new airport to the south coast of Crete.